oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/overview.md

   - After the introspector job completes:
-    - The operator creates a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm` (possibly with some additional maps distinguished serial names) and puts the packaged domain home in it.
+    - The operator creates a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm` (possibly with some additional maps distinguished by serial names) and puts the packaged domain home in it.
     - The operator subsequently boots your domain's WebLogic Server pods.
     - The pods will obtain their domain home from the ConfigMap.